The Portal for work abroad, overseas travel, study abroad and international living

-Long-Term Jobs Abroad
+Long-Term ESL Teaching Jobs Abroad

 Teaching abroad is one of the most accessible and popular options for paid or inexpensive long-term stays overseas.
 Considerable cultural immersion is possible, especially if you already have some knowledge of the host country's language.
 But proficiency in the local language is rarely a requirement for obtaining a position.
 Here we review the great number of possibilities for those without teaching credentials.

-The bulk of overseas teaching opportunities are for English teachers.
+The bulk of teaching opportunities overseas are for English teachers.
 As the world rushes to acquire the new lingua franca of international commerce, diplomacy, and higher education, your "credential" is simply being a native speaker of the English language.
 That may be all you need to obtain a job and a work permit in areas such as Asia and Eastern Europe.
 In addition to native fluency in English, many programs are now requesting experience in Teaching English as a Foreign (or Second) Language, known by the acronyms TEFL, EFL, TESL, ESL, or even TESOL (Teaching English to Speakers of Other Languages).

 Formal credentials in TEFL can be gained in a one-month course (see Susan Griffith’s book on Teaching English Abroad).
 This could open doors in extremely competitive areas like Western Europe.
 Those with a Master's in TEFL, available through a one-year program at many universities, can teach virtually anywhere.